dongzhang84/Udacity_disaster_response/README.md

 1. **data**:

-- disaster_categories.csv and disaster_messages.csv: datasets with all categories and messages
+- disaster_categories.csv and disaster_messages.csv: datasets with all categories and messages information
 - process_data.py: ETL pipeline to load, clean and save processed data into a SQL database
 - DisasterResponse.db: the saved result as a SQLite database.